-Both the New York State and City laws require “interactive” sexual harassment training.
+The Californian, New York State and City laws require “interactive” sexual harassment training.
 “Interactive” training requires some form of employee participation.
 An employer's sexual harassment training may be web-based, but should include questions asked of employees and an opportunity for employees to ask and have their questions answered.

 Is there a length of time requirement for the New York training?